ayoolaolafenwa/PixelLib/docs/_build/html/_sources/index.rst.txt

 PIXELLIB'S OFFICIAL DOCUMENTATION
 ====================================

-PixelLib is a library created for performing image segmentation using few lines of code.
-It is a flexible library created to allow easy integration of image segmentation into software solutions.
+PixelLib is a library created for performing image and video segmentation using few lines of code.
+It is a flexible library created to allow easy integration of image and video segmentation into software solutions.

 PixelLib requires python's version 3.5-3.7, `Download python <https://www.python.org/downloads/>`_